Campus of Lafayette College: Pardee Hall

 On June 4, 1879, Pardee Hall burned to the ground for the first time.
 Hot equipment not properly cooled in the chemistry lab on the top floor were to blame for the start of the fire, and late notice, combined with an unorganized firefighting patrol, led to the almost complete gutting of the building before the flames were extinguished.
 As the building was the cornerstone of the campus, efforts were made to immediately begin its reconstruction.
 At the cost of $130,000, Pardee Hall was rededicated on November 30, 1880, in view of an impressive assortment of individuals including General William Tecumseh Sherman, Secretary of War Alexander Ramsey, and President Rutherford B. Hayes.
 Hayes himself gave a speech during the re-dedication.

 The second burning of Pardee Hall occurred on December 18, 1897, as an act out of revenge by disgruntled professor George H. Stephens.
 Stephens had made a pile of chairs, books, and other materials in the biology department, and then used gas and matches to set the pile aflame.
 He escaped to New York after watching the building light up in flame from the New Jersey border, but returned to Easton at the start of the new year to continue acts of vandalism on the campus.
 In June, he was accosted and admitted to the burning of Pardee.
 He also admitted to plans to burn down Colton Chapel later in the year.
 As before, Pardee was rebuilt identical to its former self on the exterior, with modern changes to its interior.
 It was re-dedicated, now for a third time, on May 31, 1899, and a Tiffany glass window titled Alcuin and Charlemagne was installed on its front edifice.

 The last renovation of Pardee Hall occurred from 1964 to 1965.
 While iron railings around the perimeter of the roof were removed for the war efforts in WWII, the interior of building was updated to fit the demands of the college.
 The building was completely gutted, with every former item moved to a new location, including the Tiffany stained glass window which was later restored and displayed in the renovated Skillman Library.
 A basement was dug under the foundation, and the entire wooden interior was replaced with concrete offices and classrooms.
 The exterior was sandblasted and the roof completely removed and rebuilt, though after construction it looked largely like its former self.

 Ramer History House

 Ramer History House contains the school's history department and is named for Lawrence J. Ramer, class of 1950.
 The Georgian building in which it resides was originally the fraternity house for Theta Delta Chi built in 1905.
 When the fraternity was removed from campus in 2001 due to disciplinary action the building was left empty.
-A renovation in 2006 transformed the fraternity building in an academic hall, with classrooms on the main level and offices on the second and third.
+A renovation in 2006 transformed the fraternity building into an academic hall, with classrooms on the main level and offices on the second and third.